Making Your First Open-source Contribution: A Beginner's Guide

 If you have any questions or comments, don’t hesitate to contact me on X (Twitter).
 I’d love to hear from you. 😊 Also, don’t forget to share this article with your friends and colleagues.
 See you in the next one!

-Man smiling and waving goodbye
+Man waving goodbye